 If you receive or pay alimony, you should keep a copy of your written separation agreement or the divorce, separate maintenance, or support decree.
 If you pay alimony, you must know your former spouse’s social security number.
 For divorces that finalized after 12/31/18, alimony is no longer deductible by the paying spouse.
 Also, it is no longer reported as income by the receiving spouse.
 For divorces finalized before this date, alimony is still deductible by the paying spouse.

 Business Use of Your Home

 You may be able to deduct certain expenses connected with the business use of your home.
 You must keep records that show the part of your home that you use exclusively for business and the related expenses.

 Casualty and Theft Losses

-To deduct a casualty or theft loss, you must be able to prove that you had a casualty or theft.
-Your records also must be able to support the amount you claim.
+To deduct a casualty or theft loss, you must prove that you had a casualty or theft.
+Your records also must support the amount you claim.
 From 2018 through 2025, you may only deduct a casualty theft loss if it occurs in a federally-declared disaster area, and if it meets the following conditions:

 For a casualty loss, your records should show: